BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

 This command allows you to edit commits from the last 3 commits.
 When the editor opens, change `pick` to `edit` next to the commit you want to modify, then save and close the editor.

 Git will pause at the commit you want to edit.
-You can then modify the commit message or make changes, and when you\u2019re done, use:
+You can then modify the commit message or make changes, and when you're done, you can use:

 ```bash
 git commit --amend